-Bachelor of Science in Respiratory Care coursework and accreditation information
+Bachelor of Science in Respiratory Care coursework

 The Bachelor of Science in Respiratory Care degree is a 125-semester-credit-hour program.
-The pre-professional phase of the program requires completion of 42 semester credit hours related to the Texas Core Curriculum and an 18-semester-credit-hours program prerequisite course prior to admission.
+The pre-professional phase of the program requires the completion of 42 semester credit hours related to the Texas Core Curriculum and an 18-semester-credit-hours program prerequisite course prior to admission.
 The pre-professional phase requirements must be completed at any accredited college or university.
-The professional phase of the Bachelor of Science in Respiratory Care consists of 65 credit-hours of upper-division courses taken at UT Health San Antonio and includes respiratory care coursework and clinical practice.
+The professional phase of the Bachelor of Science in Respiratory Care consists of 65 credit hours of upper-division courses taken at UT Health San Antonio and includes respiratory care coursework and clinical practice.